Better-Britain/reports/reports/osa-explainer/sections/05_rights.md

 # E) Your rights & routes

+You shouldn’t have to surrender your privacy to be an adult online.
+Good systems prove your age, then let the data go.
+And if a platform makes bad choices, you have ways to push back.
+This chapter is your pocket guide to deletion, alternatives, and where to complain when something’s off.

 <details>
 <summary><strong>What happens to my photo/ID?
 Can I make them delete it?</strong></summary>
 Certified providers should delete images immediately after the check and keep only what’s needed (e.g., an “18+ OK” token tied to your account).
 Under UK data protection law (UK GDPR), you have rights to access, correction, and erasure where applicable.